Why does my microfluidic flow-focusing device switch between large droplets and many small droplets?

 • In other systems, drop electrochemistry or meniscus electrochemistry will help to deliver compounds on the top of pipette ultramicroelectrodes and follow the progress of electrochemical reactions.
 In this configuration, small defects in new advanced materials, such as graphene layers, can be analyzed.
 The low rate of liberation provided by a syringe pump can be used to stimulate small groups of cells and study with ultramicroelectrodes.
 The meniscus electrochemistry of drop-electrochemistry is perfect for this purpose.

-• Unwin group has developed a study to determine the kinetics of TPMCl (triphenylmethyl chloride) hydrolysis by the implementation of an interfase 1,2-dichloroethane/water.
-A syringe pump was used to control the expansion of the drop at selected rate to merge the two phases and calculate the Cl production due to the hydrolysis process (Barker et al., 1999).
+• Unwin group has developed a study to determine the kinetics of TPMCl (triphenylmethyl chloride) hydrolysis by the implementation of an interface 1,2-dichloroethane/water.
+A syringe pump was used to control the expansion of the drop at a selected rate to merge the two phases and calculate the Cl- production due to the hydrolysis process (Barker et al., 1999).

 Figure 2.
 Drop electrochemistry setup for kinetic studies using a syringe pump (Barker, Gonsalves, MacPherson, Slevin, & Unwin, 1999)

 • With compound production, electrochemical methods are advantageous since the formation of side products diminishes due to not requiring reducing or oxidizing agents.
-The use of microreactor systems have been developed and successfully employed in the production of different compounds.
-In these setups, syringes pumps were employed with flow rates as low as 40µl/min (Watts, Gattrell, & Wirth, 2011).
+The use of microreactor systems has been developed and successfully employed in the production of different compounds.
+In these setups, syringe pumps were employed with flow rates as low as 40µl/min (Watts, Gattrell, & Wirth, 2011).

 Conclusion

-In general, drop electrochemistry allows for the characterization of complex reactions by kinetic studies that needs a high fluid dynamic control with chemical and biological relevance.
-The rate of microfluidic or the drop size control can be achieved by the implementation of the correct syringe pump.
-Several setups can be designed as Nanoscale Pipetting coupling to syringe pump to study small arrays of water or even new catalysts (Rodolfa et al., 2006).
+• In general, drop electrochemistry allows for the characterization of complex reactions by kinetic studies that need a high fluid dynamic control with chemical and biological relevance.
+The rate of microfluidic or drop size control can be achieved by the implementation of the correct syringe pump.
+Several setups can be designed as Nanoscale Pipetting coupling to a syringe pump to study small arrays of water or even new catalysts (Rodolfa et al., 2006).

 References